NOBODY5i1/Xenia-Streamlined/README.md

 What we will be doing is creating shortcuts and using "Bat to Exe converter" for a more streamlined automated gaming experience.

+*Requirements
+-install "AutoHotKey"
+-install "Bat to Exe converter"

+After installing "AutoHotKey" ensure it is the latest version v2 or v2.0.18 launch "AutoHotKey Dash" from start menu click on Help and version should be listed.

+"Bat to Exe converter" will be used to convert .bat files to .exe for easier playing Read "HOWTO".

 v2.5
 Lets begin with the first step Create/Copy a shortcut to "OD/NOD.exe"(installer), "single xex bat creation EZ.bat"(manual bat creator tool), "GamesOD/NODv2.bat"(drag and drop game files over .bat icon to automate .bat creation to .exe conversion moves files to Games directory for more organization)copy ".exe" to a location that is easily accessible like "Desktop"